andreabolognani/debian-libvirt/docs/formatcaps.rst

    The host UUID.
 ``cpu``
    The host CPU architecture and features.

+   Note that, while this element contains a ``topology`` sub-element, the information contained therein is farily high-level and likely not very useful when it comes to optimizing guest vCPU placement.
+   Look into the ``topology`` *element*, described below, for more detailed information.
 ``power_management``
    whether host is capable of memory suspend, disk hibernation, or hybrid suspend.